rhdeck/fastlane-js-old/README.md

 ### async close() => Void

-Close the connection to the fastlane socket server and terminate the fastlane socket server process.
+Close the connection to the Fastlane socket server and terminate the Fastlane socket server process.

 **Note**: This is run by default at the end of `withFastlane`